shaneharper/vim-code_block_markers/README.md

 vim-code_block_markers
 ======================

-Creating new code blocks and moving past code blocks are trivial tasks done all the time by software developers.
-Time can be saved by reducing the typing required to perform these tasks.
-This Vim editor plugin defines the following key mappings relating to code block markers for C, C++, Vimscript, and shell scripts:
+This Vim editor plugin defines key mappings for inserting code block markers and moving past code block markers in C, C++, Vimscript and shell scripts.
+Inserting and moving past code block markers are (trivial) tasks done all the time by software developers: This plugin can reduce the tedium.

 <table>
 <tr>
-<td>&lt;Ctrl-k&gt;</td>
+<td>&lt;Ctrl&gt;k</td>
 <td>Insert block start and end markers.
 Cursor is moved to the middle of the new block.
 </tr>